-Foreign citizens and enterprises may set up companies in Bulgaria under the same conditions as Bulgarian citizens and legally resident persons.
-The conditions are set out in the Bulgarian Commercial Code (TZ).
+Foreign citizens and enterprises can start businesses in Bulgaria under the same conditions as those applying to Bulgarian citizens and legal residents.
+The conditions are set in the Bulgarian Trade Act (TZ).

-The types of company most commonly registered by foreign citizens in Bulgaria are limited liability companies (OOD) and public companies (AD).
-The law provides for other forms of business activity as well, such as sole traders, although in this case the person wishing to register as a sole trader needs to have the status of a permanent resident in Bulgaria.
+The most popular types of companies registered by foreign citizens in Bulgaria are limited companies (OOD) and public companies (AD).
+The law also provides for other forms of businesses, such as sole traders, although in this case persons wishing to register as such must have Bulgarian permanent resident status.

-Companies wishing to go public have to meet the requirements of the Public Offering of Securities Act (ZPPTsK) which relates to the information they have to provide and records they must present.
+Companies wishing to go public must meet the requirements of the Public Offering of Securities Act (ZPPTsK) regarding information disclosure and the submission of accounts.
 All entities licensed by the Financial Supervision Commission or which have obtained a trading permit under the Public Offering of Securities Act (ZPPTsK), the Financial Instrument Markets Act (ZPFI) or the Special Investment Companies Act (ZDSITs) are subject to specific requirements as regulated in these acts and in a number of Finanical Supervision Commission regulations.

 To succeed, a new business needs a sound commercial strategy and secure financing.